hummusbird/img.birb.cc/README.md

 - change server_name, root and cert lines to your domain.
 - build the release using dotnet, then run the dll
+- modify user.json and create urself an admin user